enzo418/nolitedb/README.md

 - Arrays can only be read and written to

-    Because we store them as a string, nowadays [sqlite3 supports](https://www.sqlite.org/json1.html) some operations over it so maybe we add them in the future.
+    Because we store them as a string.
+But nowadays [sqlite3 supports](https://www.sqlite.org/json1.html) some operations over it so maybe we add them in the future.

 # Identifiers
 - Ids are 64 bits long integers with the